fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 - This is the role of the assignment mechanism: the mechanism that determines how units are allocated into different treatment conditions.

 - In particular, allocation to treatment has to be random because if treatment allocation is random, then we have:

+Appendix material: how does my approach above relate to the below?

 Source: mostly harmless econometrics